-A considerable amount of research was carried out in the past by Bob Johnston and Martin Stockley much of which is recorded in the Leaves of Time (Updates Here).
+A considerable amount of research was carried out in the past by Bob Johnston and Martin Stockley much of which is published in their book The Leaves of Time – A History of Speen (Updates Here).
 Copies of this book are still available at Speen Stores.
 However the committee are still interested in hearing from anyone in the village with photographs, documents, and even personal memories of or any artefacts that would be of local interest.

-We are looking into the possibility of producing a guided heritage trail leaflet (also available in Speen Stores) and have considered the possibility of historical plaques for our more significant buildings amongst other schemes.
+We have produced a guided heritage trail leaflet (also available in Speen Stores) and have considered the possibility of historical plaques for our more significant buildings amongst other schemes.
 We would also like to be able to collect old photographs of the heritage that could be utilised in an exhibition display.
-We are also looking ways of preserving old records that have already been collected.
+We would welcome help and suggestions about ways of preserving old records that have already been collected.
 Click for Index

 If you have an interest in this subject or have contributions please contact Peter Symonds in the first instance.
 (01494 488016 or PSymonds590@gmail.com.
 Whilst we have no funding at present we hope to progress some of these ideas over a period of time.

-On 26th July 2012 the Heritage Group held their first event, organised by David Flynn, this was a guided walk through the ancient woodland at Piggots and a tour of what is now home to the renown Music Camp but has previously been the residence of Eric Gill.
-A group of 26 people came to be guided round by Nick Wheeler Robinson – an article about the walk appeared in the Summer 2012 edition of the Speen & North Dean News and some more photos here).
+One or two events have been organised since the group formed.
+In 2012 a guided walk through the ancient woodland at Piggots and a tour of what is now home to the renown Music Camp but had previously been the residence of Eric Gill was guided by Nick Wheeler Robinson – (see the article in the Summer 2012 edition of the Speen & North Dean News and some more photos here).

 Click for Photos